Facing perjury charges, Florida superintendent steps down to give ‘peace’ to Parkland survivors

 He drew particular attention for an alternative disciplinary program, “Promise,” which looked to offer early behavioral intervention for students accused of nonviolent misdemeanor offenses.
 In 2017, the Broward school board extended his contract for the second time.

-But the following year, a former student in the district — who once been referred to the “Promise” program — opened fire at Marjory Stoneman Douglas High School, killing 17 people in the nation’s deadliest school shooting.
+But the following year, a former student in the district — who had once been referred to the “Promise” program — opened fire at Marjory Stoneman Douglas High School, killing 17 people in the nation’s deadliest high school shooting.

 Almost immediately in the wake of the massacre, Runcie and other local officials began to receive criticism for allegedly creating conditions that led up to the shooting.
 As the Florida legislature passed a raft of school safety laws, Alhadeff and some other Parkland parents pointed fingers at the superintendent.

-Florida Gov. Ron DeSantis (R), who was then campaigning for his post, vowed to get rid of Runcie.
+Florida Gov. Ron DeSantis (R), who was then campaigning for his post, vowed to remove Runcie.
 When he conceded he could not do so by law — the superintendent post is controlled by school board members — DeSantis impaneled a grand jury to probe whether the state’s school districts were following safety rules.

 Runcie and Broward County have in recent years faced accusations of falsifying school crime rates, the South Florida Sun-Sentinel reported.
 Among other issues, the grand jury has investigated their transparency over these statistics as well as their use of a bond measure partially meant for campus safety improvements.